 First time: Study year 2014-2015

 Master students in international relations are required to write a master thesis/dissertation on a topic within the field of international relations approved by the student's supervisor.
 The student can choose amongst the broad spectrum of social scientific methods and theories that are part of the master study programme to develop and conduct the analysis.
 The master thesis is an independent academic work.
 A key part of this work is the independent collection of relevant academic literature, reports, and other relevant material, and analysis of these.
 The student may conduct fieldwork, but this is not required.
 If the student conducts fieldwork, it is required that the supervisor approves the research proposal prior to travel to the field, and in cases of personal sensitive information, the student registers the project with the Norwegian Centre for Research Data (nsd.no).
 The student is supervised in developing a research proposal.
 The student is assigned a supervisor in the spring one year prior to submission of the thesis (in the second semester of the master program).

 The approximate length of the master thesis should be a minimum of 20.000 words and a maximum of 28.000 words

 A master thesis is a comprehensive working process.
 When completed, it provides the student with in-depth knowledge of a specific topic and relevant methods and theories.
 The student will have independently searched for and assessed various sources.
 The master thesis will have been structured according to academic standards.
 The student will have gained experience in planning and implementing a project over a period of more than six months.
 Throughout this process, the student will have gained specific knowledge, skills and competence:

-- The student will have experience in searching for various sources, including academic literature, reports, etc. reading and assessing them in the relation to a specified issue within international relations
+- The student will have experience in searching for various sources, including academic literature, reports, etc. reading and assessing them in the relation to a specified issue within international relations.

 - The student will have presented the research topic, including methodology, data collection, analysis and any challenges encountered, to peers in Noragric's thesis seminars for IR-students.